isarafx/Signal-Final-Project/README.md

 ```bash
 pip install -r requirements.txt
 ```
-and you could run our program using your IDE or thhrough command line
+and you could run our program using IDE of your choice or through command line
 ```bash
 python signal_work.py
 ```